-Tutorcare’s Emergency First Aid at Work course, for example, would see you firstly be given an explanation of first aid practices, before moving on to a discussion around the regulations governing first aid and health & safety.
+Tutorcare’s Emergency First Aid at Work course, for example, would see you first be given an explanation of first-aid practices, before moving on to a discussion around the regulations governing first aid and health & safety.

 It will have a section establishing how best to plan for first aid situations, and how to respond to burns, chokes, or bleeding for children specifically; performing the techniques you learn on another course would likely only harm a child further.

-Assessment on first aid courses are rarely exam based.
-Ordinarily, assessment will be an ongoing process throughout the day(s) with the trained instructor continually observing your progress and capability.
+Assessments on first aid courses are rarely exam based.
+Ordinarily, the assessment will be an ongoing process throughout the day(s) with the trained instructor continually observing your progress and capability.